 The components have been chosen for quality and for saving weight on every part of the bike.
 The rest of the Occam range is available with the opportunity to upgrade parts from the factory, but with the M-Ltd, there is simply no upgrade possible!
 The very best of Fox suspension front and rear.

-Same DPX2 shock as the M10, but the fork is the Fox 36 Float Factory 150 Grip2, but with 36mm Stanchions compared to the 34mm on the M10, giving even more stiffness.
-Race Face supplies the stem, along with the weight-saving carbon crankset and bars.
+Same DPS Factory Kashima shock as the M10, and the same Fox 34 Float Factory 140 Kashima.
+Race Face supplies the upgraded Turbine R stem, along with the weight-saving carbon crankset and bars.

-Orbea’s dropper post, the OC2, gets replaced here with the Crank Brothers Highline.
-The wheels are the top all-mountain XMC 1200 carbon set from DT Swiss.
-The very best Shimano has to offer completes the build, with XTR shifter, brakes, 11-51T cassette, and rear derailleur all combining to make the ultimate trail bike.
+Orbea’s dropper post, the OC2, gets replaced here with the Fox Transfer Factory Kashima Dropper.
+The wheels are the top all-mountain Next-SL TLR carbon set from Race Face.
+The very best Shimano has to offer completes the build, with XTR shifter, brakes, 10-51T cassette, and rear derailleur all combining to make the ultimate trail bike.